5a-lil/raycaster-backrooms3d/README.md

 # raycaster-backrooms3d

+_Ensure that you are on a linux env._

 Just compile with ```$ make``` and then do ```$ ./raycster <path to map>```.

 For the path to map argument just get maps in the **maps** directory.